composer/composer/doc/05-repositories.md

 It may include any of the other fields specified in the [schema](04-schema.md).

-> **Note:** Optionally packages can contain a `version_normalized` field, with
-> the pre-parsed version.
-This improves performance for large repositories such
-> as packagist, as the `version` field no longer has to be converted to the
-> internal representation.

 #### notify

 The `notify` field allows you to specify an URL template for a URL that will